keanucornellwilderIT/Azure-Helpdesk-Active-Directory-Lab/README.md

 ---

-# DNS Configuration
+# DNS Configuration and Domain Join Troubleshooting

 ## Objective

-Configure internal DNS communication between client and Domain Controller.
+Configure internal DNS communication and join the client workstation to the domain.

 ## Tasks Completed